 \subsection{The MRC fibration}

-In this subsection we briefly recall the construction of the maximal rationally connected fibration (the MRC fibration) for a compact K\"ahler space $X$.
-In this generality existence of the MRC fibration was established in \cite{Cam81, Cam04}.
-We refer to \cite{Cam04} for details, including the definition of the cycle space $\mathcal{C}(X)$ for a compact complex space $X$.
-For a purely algebraic proof of this result in the case of algebraic varieties, see \cite{KMM92}.
+In this subsection we briefly recall the construction of the maximal rationally connected (MRC) fibration for a compact K\"ahler manifold $X$.
+In this generality, the existence of the MRC fibration was established in \cite{Cam04}.
+We refer to \cite{Cam04} for details, including the definition of the cycle space (Barlet space) $\mathcal{C}(X)$ for a compact complex space $X$.
+For a purely algebraic proof of this result in the case of projective algebraic varieties, see \cite[Th\'eor\`eme 2.3]{Cam92} or \cite{KMM92}.